Braves vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .533 with a double, three home runs, five walks and four RBI.
+- Ohtani will look for his seventh straight game with a hit in this contest.
+In his last 10 games he is hitting .294 with a double, four home runs, eight walks and five RBI.

 Ohtani Recent Games